 - Read was the first pleater in the United States

 - The roller pin device is used in our new range 24 & 32-Row pleaters, whereas the 16-Row uses the original system which has two securing screws, which need to be loosened but not removed, in order to take out the removable roller to clean.

 Optional Rods: Magnetic Split Rods which are available as an optional accessory to assist in holding the fabric taught while you are smocking.
 A standard wooden dowel rod can be used, but it does not hold the tail of the fabric while you are smocking.
 We have found that it is more effective to use the magnetic split rods in the recommended accessories below.

 South African Craft Magazines “Stitches” Article about the Read Pleater Company (.PDF)

-- US Warranty 1 year parts, 90 days labor on defects in materials and workmanship.
+- US Warranty 90 Days labor on defects in materials and workmanship.